axians/microservicebus-tutorial/ManageYourDevices.md

 1. Navigate to the *Node* page.
 Click the **ACTIONS** button and select **Debug**, then click **START DEBUG**.
 >The *Node* will now get restarted in "Debug mode".
 Wait a few seconds and you'll be presented a debug url.
 2. Click the **COPY** button, open a new tab (in chrome), and paste the url into the address field.
 This opens the Chrome Debug Tool.
-3. Expand the top item in left pane ("no domain") to see an overwhelming number of files (sorry about that).
+3. Go to the Sources tab.
+Expand the top item in left pane ("no domain") to see an overwhelming number of files (sorry about that).
 Scroll down to your script file.
 Should be something like: *C:\Users\YOU\microServiceBus\services\alexCpuService.js*
 4. Set a breakpoint at row 34 (```var computer = os.platform();```) by clicking the row number in the gutter of the editor.
 Wait a few secons and the breakpoint should hit.
 5. Step to the line by hitting F10, and hover the computer variable and view the value.